| Other San Antonio Area Roads

 tollway, but that was later scrapped.
 TxDOT currently has no plans to

 extend SH 151 past Loop 1604.
-Alamo Ranch Parkway is a county road.
+Alamo Ranch Parkway is currently

 did not have a